rnowling/rnowling.github.io/_posts/2018-05-21-chemosensory-cnn.md

 In their work, Wang, et al. used a window size of 11 residues, since, as they note, $$\alpha$$-helices have an average length of 11 residues.
 I experimented with using kernel sizes of 7, 9, and 13 as well, but found that a kernel size of 11 gave me the best performance.

 So, how does this work?
 My current understanding is as follows: We treat each amino acid in a protein sequence as a categorical variable, so each protein sequence of $$N$$ residues is encoded as a $$N \times 20$$ matrix.
-For each amino acid (row), the 1D convolutional layer convolves a kernel with entries from a sliding window (5 positions before and after) to calculate a new value for each position.
-Thus, each amino acid gets its own kernel.
-The global max pooling layer then finds the maximum value across all positions for each amino acid, producing a vector of length 20.
+For each amino acid (row), the 1D convolutional layer convolves a $$11\times20$$ kernel with entries from a sliding window (5 positions before and after) to calculate a new value for each position.
+We have 16 kernels in our setup, so the output for a single sequence is $$(N, 16)$$.
+The global max pooling layer then finds the maximum value across all of thepositions for each kernel, producing a vector of length 16.
 This resulting vector is passed into the output layer.

 The CNN model is not only more accurate but noticably faster on my Nvidia GTX 1050 Ti.
 Training and prediction is completed in 30 s vs 30 minutes for the LSTM.